 As well as remembering those who lost their lives, we must never forget that Srebrenica was the final act in a genocidal plan aimed at Bosnian Muslims.
 Among the victims of this plan were the 20,000 to 50,000 Bosniak women and girls – as young as 12 – who were subjected to sexual violence.
 We do not know the exact number of victims, because the majority of them have remained silent, through stigma, shame and fear.

 We also honour the courage and resilience of the women of Bosnia and how their work is contributing to rebuilding of a country still living with the consequences of hatred.

-The commemorative events in July this year will be exploring three sub-themes:
+The commemorative community action in July this year will be exploring three sub-themes:

 Our UK commemoration was held at Durbar Court in the Foreign and Commonwealth Office, hosted by the then Secretary of State, the Rt Hon Phillip Hammond MP.
 We also held national commemorations in Scotland, Wales and Northern Ireland.

 In 2017, we are calling upon UK communities to: